Loading Events

 Participants will:

-• clarify values around work and contribution
+• set out on clarifying values around work and contribution

-• reflect on giving, receiving and sustainability
+• contemplate giving, receiving and sustainability

 Throughout the Course